Skip to main content

 3 mentions Positive Neutral Negative

-The game offers strong replayability through hundreds of well-designed puzzles and creative rule variants that keep gameplay fresh.
-Additionally, workshop support, an editor, and downloadable player-created levels provide near endless replay value.
+The game offers strong replayability through hundreds of well-designed puzzles and creative rule variants that keep the experience fresh.
+Additionally, workshop support and a level editor enable players to create and download user-generated content, providing near endless replay value.

 • “There are hundreds of puzzles in the base game, with excellent designs and creative rule variants that are gradually introduced to keep things fresh, and workshop support could add infinite replayability.”

-• “Also, the addition of an editor and the ability to download levels made by other players gives this game a near endless replay value.”
+• “Also, the addition of an editor and the ability to download levels made by other players gives this game nearly endless replay value.”

 • “The workshop implementation also allows for a healthier form of replayability.”